-• Repairs needed as a result of the installation, use, or removal of the home accessibility durable medical equipment or appliance.
+• Repairs of the home, including repairs needed as a result of the installation, use or removal of the home accessibility durable medical equipment or appliance.

 • Any of the following required to install home accessibility durable medical equipment:

 o Adding internal supports such that the support requires access to the area behind a wall or ceiling or underneath the floor to install home accessibility durable medical equipment.